 The holder can drop the cheque more than one time.
 However, there cannot be multiple prosecutions for various times the cheque is returned and the prosecution is only for the last time the cheque bounced.
 No court shall take cognizance of any offence punishable under section 138 except upon a writing complaint that is made by the payee or the holder in due course of the cheque.

 In case of a company or firm, the person who was in charge of the company is liable to be prosecuted.
 In other words, officers, directors and secretary of the company may be liable.
+Contact cheque bounce lawyers in delhi and we will help you.

 If you need any further information or clarification in this regard, please feel free to contact us or post your queries on our website where one of our exclusively appointed legal experts will help you more: www.delhi-lawyers.in